BitcoinDesign/Guide/guide/miniscript-wallet-simple.md

 As you can see, creating a multi-key wallet involves a lot of steps in the wallet application as well as on the signing devices.
 This can take quite a while, especially if you are creating not only one, but multiple key sets for a wallet.
 It also requires that Bob has all signing keys ready and available beforehand.

-It is likely that not all users will be able or willing to go through the entire process in one settin.
+It is likely that not all users will be able or willing to go through the entire process in one setting.
 That's why our application offers a feature called "Save for later".
 It allows Bob to pause the wallet creation process at any time and finish it later.
 The application saves current state locally on the device, until the wallet is actually created on-chain.

 {% include image-gallery.html pages = page.images_save-for-later %}